What you need to know about Purchase Order Funding in South Africa

 - Gives your business the opportunity to leverage growth by providing the funding needed to meet customer needs.

 - It’s not too difficult to meet the requirements.
-Even though funding companies check the creditworthiness of your customers before approving the funding, you don’t need an established business or high credit score.
+Even though funding companies check the creditworthiness of your customers before approving the funding, you don’t need an established business or a high credit score.

 - Unlike a business loan, you don’t have to provide a personal guarantee.